 10.2 Service Access Information API

-The Service Access Information API is used by the RTC Media Session Handler to acquire configuration information from the RTC AF that enables it to use the other Control Transport APIs in clause 103 et seq.
+The Service Access Information API is used by the RTC Media Session Handler to acquire configuration information from the RTC AF that enables it to use the other media session handling APIs in clause 10.3 et seq.

 The resource structure and the data model are specified in clause 9.2 of TS 26.510 [3].

-When the Service Access Information API is used in RTC, streamingAccess object in ServiceAccessInformation resource shall not be present and rtcClientConfiguration object shall be present as specified in Table 9.2.3.1-1 of TS 26.510.
+When the Service Access Information API is used in RTC, the streamingAccess object shall not be present in the ServiceAccessInformation resource and the rtcClientConfiguration object shall be present as specified in table 9.2.3.1-1 of TS 26.510 [3].

-10.3 Configuration Information API

-The Configuration Information API is used by the RTC Media Session Handler to acquire the configuration information such as ICE candidates from the RTC AF.
-It is specified to relay the identical ProvisionedConfiguration resource from the RTC AF using the Configuration procedure, if requested by the Provisioning information.
-The resource structure and the data model are specified in clause 9.x of TS 26.510 [3].

-Editor’s Note: Context of this configuration information API should be included in clause 9.x of TS 26.510.

-10.4 Dynamic Policies API
+10.3 Dynamic Policy API

-The Dynamic Policy API allows both the MSH and the trusted ICE or WebRTC Signalling Function AS to request a specific QoS and charging policy to be applied to the data flows of an RTC session.
+The Dynamic Policy API allows the RTC Media Session Handler or the ICE Function of the RTC AS or the WebRTC Signalling Function of the RTC AS to request a specific QoS and charging policy to be applied to the data flows of an RTC session.

+The relevant procedures are specified in clause 5.3.3 of TS 26.510 [3]

 The resource structure and the data model are specified in clause 9.3 of TS 26.510 [3].

-10.5 Network Assistance API
+10.4 Network Assistance API

-If AF-based Network Assistance is supported, then the Network Assistance API component of interface RTC-5 is first used to provision a Network Assistance Session resource.
-The Network Assistance Resource can then be used to obtain bit rate recommendations and to issue delivery boost requests during the ongoing RTC session.
+If AF-based Network Assistance is supported in the RTC System, then the Network Assistance API is first used to provision a Network Assistance Session resource.
+The Network Assistance Session resource can then be used to obtain bit rate recommendations and to issue delivery boost requests during the ongoing RTC session.

-The Network Assistance API is defined in clause 9.4 of TS 26.510 [3].
-[When it is used, the qoSSpecification object shall be present and its type shall be set to RTCQoSSpecification, as specified in Table xx of TS 26.510.]
+The relevant procedures are specified in clause 5.3.4 of TS 26.510 [3]

+The resource structure and the data model are specified in clause 9.4 of TS 26.510 [3].

-10.6 Metrics Reporting API
+10.5 Metrics Reporting API

-The Metric Reporting API allows the RTC Media Session Handler to report QoE metrics to the RTC AF, as configured by the SerciveAccessInformation resource in clause 10.2.
+The Metrics Reporting API allows the RTC Media Session Handler to report QoE metrics to the RTC AF, as configured by the SerciveAccessInformation resource (see clause 10.2).

+The relevant procedures are specified in clause 5.3.5 of TS 26.510 [3].

+The reporting API is specified in clause 9.5 of TS 26.510 [3]

 For RTC, clause 15.3.1 and clause 15.3.2 specify the required MIME content type and metrics report format for the 3GPP urn:3GPP:ns:PSS:RTC:QM1 metrics reporting scheme.

-NOTE: When the trusted WebRTC signalling function is present in RTC session, the metric reporting may be reported to the signalling function in RTC AS.
+NOTE: When the WebRTC Signalling Function is used in an RTC session, QoE metrics may instead be reported to the WebRTC Signalling Function in the RTC AS.

-10.7 Consumption Reporting API
+10.6 Consumption Reporting API

-The Metric Reporting API allows the RTC Media Session Handler to report media consumption to the RTC AF, as configured by the SerciveAccessInformation resource in clause 10.2.
-The report procedure and report format are defined in clause 9.6 of TS 26.510 [3].
+The Consumption Reporting API allows the RTC Media Session Handler to report media consumption to the RTC AF, as configured by the SerciveAccessInformation resource (see clause 10.2).

+The relevant procedures are specified in clause 5.3.6 of TS 26.510 [3].

+The reporting API and report format are specified in clause 9.6 of TS 26.510 [3].

 Next change